Estheroyinloye/Customer_Data/README.md

 ### Data Analysis and Visualization
 The report comprises;
-- Total Attrition count
-- Total Employee count
-- Attrition by Department
+- Total Revenue by Region
-- Attrition by Age
+- Total Revenue by Subscription type
-- Attrition by gender
+- Total Subscriptios by Subscription Status (Active/ Cancelled)
-- Attrition by job satisfaction level
+- Cancellation Status by Subscription Type
-- Attrition by educational field
+- Subscription status by Region
-- Attrition by marital status
+- Percentage Subscription by Subscription Status
-- Attrition by Job role
+- Total Subscriptions by Subscription type

 ![](5.png)